 We welcome all registered guide dogs, hearing dogs and medical alert dogs into the Studio Tour.
 If your dog requires a water bowl, please ask a member of staff who will be happy to provide one.
 We do not permit other dogs or pets to enter the attraction.

 While manual and electric wheelchairs are welcome inside the Studio Tour, we require advance notice due to seating restrictions within the cinema screen at the beginning of your visit.
-Please make us aware of your needs when booking tickets.
+Due to the layout of the attraction, this also means that only a certain number of wheelchair users can enter the latter part at any given time.
+Our Visitor Services Team would be happy to discuss this and other accessibility concerns with you prior to booking so please do make them aware of your specific needs.

 The majority of the Studio Tour is suitable for wheelchairs but some areas can be difficult to navigate, these include Diagon Alley’s cobbled street and the Great Hall’s slate floor.
 The Hogwarts bridge can only be accessed via a short staircase and alternative access cannot be provided because the bridge, as an original set piece, has an uneven surface which is unsuitable for wheelchair users.
 Similarly, the Knight Bus has a short boarding platform which cannot be accessed by wheelchairs.

 Our green screen area, which provides visitors with the chance to have their picture taken on a broomstick or in the flying Ford Anglia, is fully accessible.
 Seatbelts can be provided on the broomsticks for those who need them and wheelchairs can fit directly inside the Ford Anglia.